PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Web Sites that are used for services, e.commerce should be maintained and upgraded for providing services to expected maximum number of plausible active users.
+* Web Sites that are used for services, e.commerce have to be maintained and upgraded for providing services to expected maximum number of plausible active users.
 Server that can't handle this amount of users has risk to receive non-malicious attack of Distributed-Denial-of-Service.
 ```

 ```